christiansakai/dsa/README.md

 - Binary Search (3 versions)
     - Template I

+        - Most basic and elementary form of Binary Search
-        For accessing a single index in the array.
+        - For accessing a single index in the array.
+        - Search condition can be determined without comparing to the element's neighbors (or use specific elements around it)
+        - No post-processing required because at each step, you are checking to see if the element has been found.
+If you reach the end, then you know the element is not found.

         ```go
         func binarySearch(nums []int, target int) int {